GSA-TTS/usagov-benefits-eligibility/content/life-events/disability.md

 ---
 # yaml front matter here
-title: "Disability"
+title: "Disability benefits"
 summary: "Whether you are newly disabled or have a lifelong challenge, assistance may be available, including financial help."
-lede: "Whether you are newly disabled or have a lifelong challenge, assistance may be available, including financial help."
+lede: ""
-secondaryHeadline: "Disability Benefits"
+secondaryHeadline: ""

 eligibilityCriteriaDescription: "Please check all the boxes and select the options that best describe your situation."